 Are you exceeding expectations, or simply doing the work outlined in your job description?
 At many jobs, in order to get a raise, employees need to go above and beyond the basic requirements.
 If your work is competent, but not stellar, this may be why you didn't get the raise.

-Next steps: Talk to your manger about what she'd like to see from you.
+Next steps: Talk to your manager about what she'd like to see from you.
 Consider how to transform from an ordinary employee into an exceptional one.
 Keep a list of your big accomplishments, and any praise you receive, and highlight them the next time you request a raise.

-4. Failing to Lay Groundwork: On a day-to-day basis at work, do you trumpet every accomplishment, even the most banal?
+On a day-to-day basis at work, do you trumpet every accomplishment, even the most banal?
 Or, conversely, are you quiet about your triumphs?
 You should offer evidence for why you're deserving of a raise at the moment when you make the request, but also lay the groundwork in advance.
 While it's good to be self-promoting, be cautious about excessive self-promotion, or stealing the spotlight from deserving co-workers, which can work against your request.

 Next steps: In one-on-one meetings with your manager, and over email, highlight your accomplishments.
 Be careful not to overdo: you want to be neither overly modest nor overly boastful.

-5. A Personal Request: For most companies, salary is an unemotional calculation, based on the employee's qualifications, geographic considerations, and competition.
+For most companies, salary is an unemotional calculation, based on the employee's qualifications, geographic considerations, and competition.
 If you asked for a raise citing factors in your personal life — increased rent, family-related concerns, etc. — your manager may feel sympathetic.
 But that's doesn't mean you've presented a valid argument for a higher salary.
-The same logic applies for requests based on a co-worker's salary.
+The same logic applies to requests based on a co-worker's salary.

 Next steps: Frame your raise ask around the value you provide to the company — rather than detailing your own expenses and needs, point to ways you've saved money or added to the company's revenue.